Rene-007/atomicDDA/README.md

 * Loke, V. L. Y., Pinar Mengüç, M. & Nieminen, T. A. *Discrete-dipole approximation with surface interaction: Computational toolbox for MATLAB.* J. Quant.
 Spectrosc.
 Radiat.
 Transf. __112__, 1711 (2011). [<img src="003_media/External.svg" height="14">](https://www.doi.org/10.1016/j.jqsrt.2011.03.012)

+## Funding
+This work was supported by the Volkswagen Foundation (93437 and A127968).

 ## License
 This project is licensed under the [GNU General Public License v2.0](LICENSE "Link to the GPL") and if you publish scientific work which is based on this code I would be grateful if you include a reference to this Github source page.
 If you have any issues with that feel free to contact me.